 The lifespan of a SIM-prefixed API call is:

-By default, deprecated functionality cannot be used when building modules.
+Major releases B: Deprecated or Legacy : Documented as deprecated or legacy but still supported.
+Using deprecated functionality generates both compile-time and run-time warnings, which helps in migrating from deprecated API calls.
+When applicable, documentation in the form of release notes or porting guides points to replacement functionality.
+Using legacy functionality does not generate any warnings. : : By default, deprecated functionality cannot be used when building modules.
 It is however still available by explicitly specifying an older major version as the API version, see Section 2.3.

-Calls with other prefixes such as VT or DBG
+Calls with other prefixes such as VT or DBG do not necessarily follow the

-Modules from older versions must specify what API they are written for
+Modules from older versions must specify what API they are written for by

-by setting the make variable SIMICS_API.
-This
+setting the make variable SIMICS_API.
+This variable must have one of the

-latest76In order to simplify upgrades to the future major Simics releases, it
+latest76In order to simplify upgrades to the future major Simics releases, it is

 Simics features are added and improved with every product release.
 At major releases some features may be deprecated in favor of improved implementations or solutions to the same problem.

-Although the recommendation for developers is to avoid such deprecated
+Although the recommendation for developers is to avoid such deprecated features,

-checks, set the SIMICS_API make variable to the version of
+the SIMICS_API make variable to the version of the new Simics release, for

 SIMICS_API = 7

 A run-time check triggers when a feature is actually being used.
 Run-time checks complement compile time checks, since not all checks can be done statically.
-For example, static checking can not capture if passing a NULL pointer in an argument is deprecated.
+For example, static checking cannot capture if passing a NULL pointer in an argument is deprecated.

 The following Simics command-line options are related to warnings about deprecated features: